ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 - Build an image using a Dockerfile
 - Push an image to IBM Cloud Container Registry

+In this lab you will be using an IBM Cloud account that has been automatically generated for you.
+The lab environment will _not_ have access to any resources within your personal IBM Cloud account, including ICR namespaces and images.

 # Verify the environment and command line tools
 1. Open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
 ![New terminal](images/new-terminal.png)